 1 This means the situation where the choice of the failed part places the detected defect in the most unfavourably loaded remaining part.

-2 This includes fatigue, verification, considering the detected defects.
+2 This includes fatigue verification, considering the detected defects.
 Alternatively, it can be demonstrated that the structure can withstand the failure of any other part, in addition to failure of parts containing detected defects (using safety factors as specified in 6.3.3, and without considering a defect in the remaining structure).

 ECSS-E-ST-32-01_0810300

-For metallic parts the detected defect shall be verified as crack-like defect, and a fracture mechanics analysis or test shall be performed to verify the acceptability of this defect.
+For metallic parts the detected defect shall be verified as crack-like defect, and a fracture mechanics analysis or test be performed to verify the acceptability of this defect.

 Only in the case of a well-known type of defect (e.g. pores) for which a data base of representative test data is available, an assessment without replacing the defect by a crack can be used.